jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/tracking.md

 that can be seen here
 will be divided in cycles
-based on the date of the change and the type of change that occured.
+based on the date of the change and the type of change that occurred.
 Here you will be able
 to visualize the amount of vulnerabilities that were opened/closed in a specific date